top of page

 What to Prepare

 No preparation necessary.
-Actors will cold-read scenes from the script with the Stage Manager.
+Actors will cold-read scenes from the script.
+Possibility for improv exercises and joke telling!

 Roles